Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

-The double projection improves usual matrix spectral methods in order to alleviate the noise effects for $K\geq 3$~\citep{han2020exact}.
+The double projection improves usual matrix spectral methods in order to alleviate the noise effects for $K\geq 3$~\citep{han2022exact}.
 The clustering step (lines 3-5 in Sub-algorithm~\hyperref[alg:main]{1}) performs the weighted $k$-means clustering.
-We write $\hat \mX=\text{Mat}(\hat \tX)$, and normalize the rows into $\hat \mX^s_{i:}=\onormSize{}{\hat \mX_{i:}}^{-1}\hat \mX_{i:}$ as a surrogate of $\theta(i)^{-1} \mX_{i:}$.
+We write $\hat \mX=\text{Mat}_1(\hat \tX)$, and normalize the rows into $\hat \mX^s_{i:}=\onormSize{}{\hat \mX_{i:}}^{-1}\hat \mX_{i:}$ as a surrogate of $\theta(i)^{-1} \mX_{i:}$.
 Then, a weighted $k$-means clustering is performed on the normalized rows with weights equal to $\onormSize{}{\hat \mX_{i:}}^2$.
 The choice of weights is to bound the $k$-means objective function by the Frobenius-norm accuracy of $\hat \tX$.
-Unlike existing clustering algorithm~\citep{ke2019community}, we apply the clustering on the unfolded tensor $\hat \mX$ rather than on the factors $\hat \mU$.
-This strategy relaxes the singular-value gap condition~\citep{gao2018community, han2020exact}.
+Unlike existing clustering algorithm~\citep{ke2019community}, we apply the clustering on the unfolded tensor $\hat \mX$ rather than on the factors $\hat \mU_k$.
+This strategy relaxes the singular-value gap condition~\citep{gao2018community, han2022exact}.
 We assign degenerate rows with purely zero entries to an arbitrarily random cluster; these nodes are negligible in high-dimensions because of the lower bound on $\onormSize{}{\text{Mat}(\tS)_{a:}}$ in~\eqref{eq:family}.
-The final result gives the initial cluster assignment $\hat z^{(0)}$.
-Full procedures are provided in Sub-algorithm~\hyperref[alg:main]{1}.
+The final result gives the initial cluster assignment $z^{(0)}$.
+Full procedures for clustering are provided in Sub-algorithm~\hyperref[alg:main]{1}.

 We now establish the misclustering error rate of initialization.
-We call $\mtheta$ is balanced, if the relative extent of heterogeneity is comparable across clusters in that

-Note that, the assumption~\eqref{eq:degree} does not preclude degree heterogeneity.
-Indeed, within each of the clusters, the highest degree can be $\theta(i) = \Omega(p)$, whereas the lowest degree can be $\theta(i)=\tO(1)$.

-\begin{thm}[Error for weighted higher-order initialization] Consider the general sub-Gaussian dTBM with i.i.d.\ noise under the parameter space $\tP$ and Assumption~\ref{assmp:min_gap}.
-Assume $\mtheta$ is balanced and $\min_{i\in[p]}\theta(i) \geq c$ for some constant $c>0$.
-Let $ z^{(0)}$ denote the output of Sub-algorithm~\hyperref[alg:main]{1}.
-With probability going to 1, we have
+\begin{thm}[Error for weighted higher-order initialization] Consider the general sub-Gaussian dTBM with {fixed $r \geq 1$, $K \geq 2$}, i.i.d.\ noise under the parameter space $\tP$, and Assumption~\ref{assmp:min_gap}.
+Assume $\min_{i\in[p]}\theta(i) \geq c$ for some constant $c>0$.
+Let $\Delta_{\mX}$ denote the minimal gap in mean tensor defined in~\eqref{eq:delta_x}, and let $ z^{(0)}_k$ denote the output of Sub-algorithm~\hyperref[alg:main]{1}.
+With probability going to 1, {as $p \rightarrow \infty$}, we have